OpenmindAGI/unitree_go2_ros2_sdk/README.md

 # Unitree Go2 SDK

-A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2 robot using an RPLiDAR sensor and the SLAM Toolbox.
+A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2 robot using an RPLiDAR sensor, the SLAM Toolbox and the Nav2 stack.

 ## Overview

 This package integrates:
 - **RPLiDAR** for laser scanning
 - **SLAM Toolbox** for mapping and localization
+- **Nav2** for autonomous navigation
 - **Transform broadcasting** for robot pose integration
 - **RViz visualization** for real-time monitoring